Two-photon-interaction effects in the bad-cavity limit: Adiabatic elimination

-\textit{Adiabatic elimination.---}By applying a recently-introduced adiabatic elimination technique~\cite{ThesisAzouit2017,Azouit2017} we have been able to derive an effective master equation for the reduced density matrix of the qubits, $\rho=\mathrm{Tr}_{\textup{HO}}\{\rho_G\}$ [see Appendix~\ref{APPsec:AdiabaticEliminationTechnique} for a resume of this technique and Appendix~\ref{APPsec:AdiabaticEliminationHarmonicOScillator} for the detailed derivation and some comments on the validity range of the adiabatic elimination]:
+By applying a recently introduced adiabatic elimination technique~\cite{ThesisAzouit2017,Azouit2017} we have been able to derive an effective master equation for the reduced density matrix of the TLSs, $\rho=\mathrm{Tr}_{\textup{HO}}\{\rho_G\}$ (see Appendices~\ref{APPSec:AdiabaticEliminationGeneral} and~\ref{APPSec:AdiabaticEliminationApplied} for a review of this technique, the detailed derivation, and some comments on the validity range of the adiabatic elimination):

 where we recall that $l=1$ for the 1ph case and $l=2$ for the 2ph one, and